p9c/fui/README.md

-# lgio
+# fui - Fluent User Interface

-A wrapper for Gio GUI library using chained pass-through functions to minimise noisy boilerplate
+A wrapper for Gio GUI library using chained pass-through functions to minimise noisy boilerplate when using Gio